run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-vectara-query/README.md

 The available tools are:

-`semantic_search`: A tool that accepts a query and search parameters and uses semantic search to obtain the top search results.
+`semantic_search`: A tool that accepts a query and uses semantic search to obtain the top search results.

-`rag_query`: A tool that accepts a query and other parameters and uses RAG to obtain a generative response grounded in the search results.
+`rag_query`: A tool that accepts a query and uses RAG to obtain a generative response grounded in the search results.